 Stack form items rather than setting them side-by-side.
 Place form labels outside of your form input box, with labels above and hint text below.

-- Be accessible, be-e accessible.
-Form input boxes should be navigable by keyboard, colors should meet a 4.5:1 contrast, labels and hint text must be readable by a screenreader, text must be at minimum 14pt.
+- Focus on accessible form design.
+Form input boxes should be navigable by keyboard, colors should meet a 4.5:1 contrast threshold, labels and hint text must be readable by a screenreader and text must be at minimum 14pt.

 - Mobile-friendly is user-friendly.

-Ensure the right keyboard appears for the right kind of form, have large form input boxes so they’re easily tappable with large fingers, ensure your form breaks down appropriately at small sizes, set type sizes to at minimum 14pt.
+Ensure the right keyboard appears for the right kind of form and use large form input boxes so they’re easily tappable with large fingers.
+Ensure your form breaks down appropriately at small sizes and set type sizes to at minimum 14pt.

 You’ve just finished filling out a form.
 It’s an important form.
 You’ve had to dig up your license for this form!
-Or maybe a credit card you never use because the form doesn’t work with autofill and now you need to know the number.
 But you’ve done it.
 You hit submit and are ready to be done with this nonsense.

-Luckily, we’re 20 years into this internet business, so most people know a little asterisk next to a label means “this one’s a must-do.”
+Luckily, we’re a few decades into this internet business, so most people know a little asterisk next to a label means “this one’s a must-do.”
 Simple as that.

 - Use red to indicate where an error happened.

-While you can get cute about what color you use, red is by far the best to stick with.
+While you can mix up what color you use to fit your brand, red is by far the best to stick with.
 It will most likely stand out from your brand palette and catch the eye of your user.
 When indicating what was missed, consider a treatment around the form input box (e.g., a thick outline, a red glow) and highlight the label in red.